number9dream/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot_weekday_average_steps](figure/plot_weekday_average_steps.png)

-Both activity plots look generally the same except that the peak for the weekday is higher than the weekend.
+There are differences between the weekday and weekend activity plots.
+The peak number of steps for the weekday plot is higher than the weekend plot.